Cognigy/Documentation/docs/en/docs/ai/installation/AI-login.md

 <div class="divider"></div>

-User can login to Cognigy.AI with this url:
+Users can login to Cognigy.AI with this url:

 ```
 https://<frontend-url>/login